Trailblazer post-CCT fellowship Briefing 2021/22 – Yorkshire and Humber region

 - 2 sessions per week of personal and practice development time

 The Trailblazer GP fellow benefits from fully funded:

 - Monthly programme of relevant education covering topics such as multi-morbidity, substance misuse, care of homeless patients, social prescribing, care of new migrants, chronic pain (See Y+H example month)

-- Monthly facilitated peer-group sessions with fellow Trailblazer GPs for discussion
+- Monthly facilitated peer-group sessions with fellow Trailblazer GPs for discussion and reflection

 - One-to-one coaching sessions